mgZenMaster/django_mysql_skeleton/README.md

 To use this for your own projects, just replace the string `myapp` all over the project with your application name.
 Also replace the string `djproj` all over the code with your project name.
-It is safe to do this via a script.
+It is safe to do this via a script, if you rename only lowercase strings or can preserve the case (like in PyCharm).
+Only the class MyAppConfig has camel-case, but you can leave that also as it is.

+Renaming will also change the name of the containers, databases, database, the volume and the network, so there will be no conflicts between parallel projects.
+You only have to change the port mapping manually in `docker-compose.yml`, if you want to run stuff in parallel.

 ## Jinja2, Boostrap and Crispy Forms